 To address this challenge, New York is moving toward a coordinated, system-level response to ending youth homelessness.
-In June 2018, the city launched a Youth Homelessness Taskforce, of which Chapin Hall’s Dr. Matthew Morton is a member.
+In June 2018, the city launched a Youth Homelessness Taskforce.
 In September 2018, the Mayor’s Office for Economic Opportunity awarded Chapin Hall a contract to conduct the city’s first youth homelessness system assessment.

 The three-month assessment provided New York City agencies and stakeholders with insights into:

 - The full range of housing programs and services available to youth experiencing homelessness

 - The system capacity to deliver services effectively

 - Young people’s experiences with systems and services

 The assessment updated and enhanced the city’s current Youth Systems Map, produced a brief public report, and developed a framework for future needs analysis and research.